antarctica/oceancolor_downloader/README.md

 * Options to subset output data to a lat/long bounding box
 * Other datasets, such as [Net Primary Production](http://www.science.oregonstate.edu/ocean.productivity/)
 * Progress bar
-* 'Cancel Download' button
-* Warnings/notifications on amount of data selected to download

 ##Acknowledgements